Virginia Carry Information

 Open Carry is legal in Virginia in most places with or without a Concealed Handgun Permit (CHP) for those who are 18 years of age or older and are not prohibited from possessing firearms.

 Concealed Carry requires, with a few exceptions, a CHP.
-(See §18.2-308, Sections B, C, & D for the exceptions.)
+(See §18.2-308, Sections B, C, & D for the exceptions.).
+Starting July 1, 2027, Virginia residents will be required to have a Virginia Concealed Handgun Permit in order to carry concealed within the Commonwealth (18,2-308.014)

-Places where carry is prohibited in Virginia
+Places where carry is prohibited in Virginia and other types of restrictions

-Effective: July 1, 2025 - June 30, 2026
+Effective: July 1, 2026 - June 30, 2027

 • Federal facilities (buildings) (18 USC § 930) & many federal agency lands (various federal regulations)